Darlaa's Story

 attempted.
 Pain medications may become stronger, thus making it even more difficult to

-going to school.
-If this route of treatment doesn’t work, the ultimate treatment must be
+to school.
+If this route of treatment doesn’t work, the ultimate treatment must be attempted,

-attempted, and insurance companies refuse to cover the costs.
-This makes is financially
+and insurance companies refuse to cover the costs.
+This makes is financially difficult and

-difficult and stressful for the individual.
-Several of the medications prescribed are also not
+stressful for the individual.
+Several of the medications prescribed are also not covered under

-covered under insurance coverage.
-Insurance companies claim that these medications and
+insurance coverage.
+Insurance companies claim that these medications and the Ketamine

-the Ketamine treatment are experimental.
-This does have a truth to it because all these
+treatment are experimental.
+This does have a truth to it because all these methods are fairly

-methods are fairly new to the medicinal world; however, they have proved to work for the
+new to the medicinal world; however, they have proved to work for the patients.
+Most

-patients.
-Most hospitals don’t even offer this treatment, but the one my mom worked at had
+hospitals don’t even offer this treatment, but the one my mom worked at had a protocol for

-a protocol for it, and worker’s compensation does cover this although my mom’s insurance
+it, and worker’s compensation does cover this although my mom’s insurance did not insure

-did not insure such a procedure.
-Worker’s compensation is just about the only insurance
+such a procedure.
+Worker’s compensation is just about the only insurance company that does

-intravenous flow of Ketamine is administered.
-The medication has the ability to make one
+Ketamine is administered.
+The medication has the ability to make one hallucinate, but some

 Much of normality is lost, and life comes to focus around the condition.
 Depression is quite